luk3yx/minetest-fs51/README.md

 1. Install the mod
 2. Hope it works properly and doesn't break anything

+## Limitations

+FS51 replaces some newer formspec elements with fallbacks if clients don't support them, however this does have some limitations:

+ - Animated images will just display their first frame.
+ - Fullscreen background colours (the `fbgcolor` value in `bgcolor`) don't work.
+ - Hypertext elements will lose all formatting and interactivity.
+ - Models will just display their underlying texture.
+ - Scroll containers are broken.

 ## Troubleshooting

  - If your mod stores `minetest.show_formspec` during load time, you'll need to